juspay/airborne/server/docs_react/public/doc-sources/SDKs/React Plugin/iOS SDK/doc.md

-This document provides instructions on how to integrate the Airborne iOS SDK into your application.
+This document outlines the steps to integrate the AirborneReact SDK into your iOS application.

-## iOS Integration
+## 1. Import AirborneReact

-To integrate the Airborne SDK on iOS, you need to initialize it in your `AppDelegate.swift` or the main `ViewController.swift` file.
+First, you need to import the `AirborneReact` framework in your `AppDelegate.swift` file.

-1.  **Import Airborne:** Add `import Airborne` to the top of your file.
-2.  **Initialize AirborneServices:** Create an instance of `AirborneServices` within your `viewDidLoad` method (or equivalent entry point), providing your release configuration URL and a delegate.

-An example of how to initialize the SDK is available in the code file on the right.
+## 2. Conform to AirborneReactDelegate

+Next, make your `AppDelegate` class conform to the `AirborneReactDelegate` protocol.

+## 3. Initialize Airborne

+Initialize the Airborne SDK within the `application(_:didFinishLaunchingWithOptions:)` method.
+This is typically done by calling a helper method like `initializeHyperOTA()`.

+## 4. Implement Delegate Methods

+You need to implement the required methods from the `AirborneReactDelegate` protocol.

+### onBootComplete

+This method is called when the Airborne bundle is ready.
+You should use this to start your React Native application.

+### getDimensions

+This method allows you to provide custom dimensions to the Airborne SDK.

-### `AirborneServices` Parameters
+### onEvent

--   `releaseConfigURL`: The URL for fetching release configurations.
--   `delegate`: A delegate that conforms to the `AirborneDelegate` protocol to handle events.
+This method is a callback for events from the Airborne SDK.